AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/03 - Security & Compliance Policies.md

 ---

-🔗 Advanced Security – Microsoft Documentation Links
-- For more information, refer to the official Microsoft documentation:
+### 🔗 For more information, refer to the official Microsoft documentation:

   - [FIDO2 Security Keys in Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/identity/authentication/how-to-enable-passkey-fido2)